Iran records 4,585 coronavirus deaths as restrictions eased

 Iranian authorities have blamed the sanctions for hampering their efforts to combat the disease.
 However, Iran’s leaders have rejected Washington’s offer of humanitarian assistance to contain the coronavirus outbreak.

+“Despite U.S. sanctions, Iran has made significant progress in fighting the pandemic, thanks to its human & scientific resources, and friends abroad,” Zarif wrote.

+“#Covid19 was (an) opportunity for the U.S. to kick its addiction to sanctions.
+Instead, it will now live in infamy in the memory of our people.”

-Writing by Parisa Hafezi; Editing by Mark Potter and Alexander Smith
+Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by Mark Potter, Alexander Smith and Jan Harvey